Kitware/paraviewweb/documentation/content/docs/guides/ami.md

 - Configure the launcher with the proper hostname.
 - Start ParaViewWeb launcher

-Onced started (~5 minutes), you can access the machine like the following:
+Once started (~5 minutes), you can access the machine like the following:
 - http://ec2-198-51-100-1.compute-1.amazonaws.com/apps/Visualizer

 ### AMIs